c-sanders/Quaternion/README.md

 * #### Encoding the axis of rotation into `q`.

-The axis which we want to rotate the vector around, is encoded into the vector part of the quaternion `q`.
+The axis which we want to rotate our vector around, needs to be encoded into the vector part of the quaternion `q`.
 That is, it is encoded into;

 ```math
 ib + jc + kd
 ```

-However, it is not quite so straight forward to store the value of the axis in the rotation quaternion `q`.
-The values of the axis components all need to be multiplied by;
+However, we can't simply store the axis of rotation - or more accurately the, values which comprise the axis of rotation, directly into the quaternion `q`.
+Instead, we first need to multiply them by;

 ```math
 sin\left( \frac{\theta}{2} \right)